About Osage County

 - Both parties must appear in person with valid identification, and the fee is approximately $50.00.

 Applicants must provide valid photo identification and proof of eligibility, as Oklahoma law restricts vital records access to the registrant, immediate family members, legal representatives, or those with a direct and tangible interest.
-The Oklahoma State Department of Health, Vital Records Service, located at 123 Robert S. Kerr Avenue, Suite 1902, Oklahoma City, OK 73102, serves as the central repository for all Oklahoma vital records and can provide certified copies for events anywhere in the state.
+The Oklahoma State Department of Health, Vital Records Service, located at 123 Robert S. Kerr Avenue, Suite 1902, Oklahoma City, OK 73102, is the central repository for all Oklahoma vital records and can provide certified copies for events anywhere in the state.

 Divorce decrees are recorded as court records through the District Court of Osage County and are obtained through the Court Clerk.
-Oklahoma vital records law is codified at 63 O.S. § 1-301 et seq., establishing confidentiality provisions and authorized access.
+Oklahoma vital records law is codified at 63 O.S. § 1-301 et seq, establishing confidentiality provisions and authorized access.

 Records older than 75 years may be more accessible for genealogical research.